 He was convicted of conspiring to overthrow the apartheid government and imprisoned for 10 years on the notorious Robben Island, alongside Nelson Mandela.

-Mr Zuma is said to have helped keep up morale among the incarcerated ANC grandees with songs and impromptu theatre.
-It was this same dancing and comical nature that endeared him to the hearts of ordinary South Africans in the run-up to the 2009 elections.
+Mr Zuma is said to have helped keep up morale among the incarcerated ANC grandees with songs and impromptu theatre - it was that comical nature which endeared him to ordinary South Africans before his elevation to the presidency.

-After being freed from prison, the Zulu traditionalist left South Africa, living first in Mozambique, then Zambia, as he rose through the ANC ranks to the executive committee.
+After being freed from prison, Mr Zuma left South Africa, living first in Mozambique, then Zambia, as he rose through the ANC ranks to the executive committee.

 While trying to oust Mr Mbeki, he enjoyed strong support among trade unionists and the communist party - an ANC ally - as they believed he would redistribute South Africa's wealth in favour of the poor.

-Some of his erstwhile allies, such as Mr Malema, have since dropped him, accusing him of not doing enough to help the poor.
+After he had been in power for just a few years, many of his erstwhile allies, such as firebrand youth leader Julius Malema, dropped him, accusing the man known as "JZ" of not doing enough to help the poor.